Eustase Thomas-Salignac: Roles and publications

 Esteemed lyrical tenor, Salignac essentially visited the classical repertoire of the Opéra comique.
 He also practiced the works of contemporary creators.
 Interpreter regularly requested by Jules Massenet (title role of Werther, roles of Jesus in Marie-Magdeleine in 1906 and the chevalier des Grieux in Manon, premiere of Sapho in the 1909 version), he was part of the opera cast of Raoul Laparra (premiere of La Habanera and La Jota), Charles-Marie Widor (premiere of Les pêcheurs de Saint-Jean, in 1905), Guy Ropartz (premiere of Le Pays, in 1913) and Darius Milhaud.
 He sang the title role in Henri Rabaud's Mârouf, savetier du Caire when it was revived in 1917-1918.
 He created Manuel de Falla's chamber opera El retablo de Maese Pedro, performed in the private theatre of the princesse de Polignac in 1923.

 In the opinion of an American critic at Salignac's American debut at the Metropolitan Opera in New York as Don José, "he is not a man of broad body and imposing appearance, and his voice lacks strength and volume....
 His diction is a little fast, but he sings with accuracy and feeling".
 The artist's performances were marked by a southern accent that was appreciated by the public.

 The oldest recorded fragment of his voice is included in the Mapleson Cylinders.
-In the single excerpt containing his voice, Salignac can be heard along with Marcella Sembrich in a portion of the love duet from Donizetti's La Fille du régiment, under the direction of Philippe Flon, during the performance given on 30 January 1903.
+In one of the single excerpts containing his voice (there is also a recording of the act 3 finale from Gounod's Faust in which he can be heard singing a single word at the end of the recording), Salignac can be heard along with Marcella Sembrich in a portion of the love duet from Donizetti's La Fille du régiment, under the direction of Philippe Flon, during the performance given on 30 January 1903.

 With Louis Merlet, Salignac composed with four hands the libretto of an opera put to music by Louis Merlet.
 Albert Wolff: Le Marchand de masques, lyrical drama in two acts.
 The work was premiered in 1914 at the casino municipal de Nice and its booklet published in Paris by Enoch.
 (1914, 39 p.).

 Finally, he co-authored with Pierre-Barthélemy Gheusi a posthumous homage book to a couple of opera singers: Jeanne Myrtale.
 Jean Moulierat, Rouen, impr.
 Wolf, 1933, 136 p.